Kristina01111000/Drws_site/README.md

 	- Quizzes than need 10 questions: # 2, # 3, # 4, # 5,
 	- Quizzes than need a lesson to be dropped first: # 6, and up

-- Ccholistic1!
-For constant contact hwalsdorf

 - google doc for emails:https://docs.google.com/document/d/1Nc_WVsgZKdhpWaHZyDn81rw4y02Dlj2wB-O-q9ZnJXs/edit?usp=sharing

 to do now:

-- Make chats for other people that sound good, 2 to 3 people
 - Write a review in fourissimo club for the heel strike fixing plantar fasciitis
 - Fix the title of the download pdf on fourissimo page
 - Look into file upload plugin for fourissimo page -> new plugin from peepso